aqibrehmanpirzada/NicheGenius-AI-Driven-Influencer-Insights/README.md

-Here's a `README.md` template for your Streamlit app titled "💡Realtime Influencer Recommendation Engine For Niche Marketing💡".
-This template includes sections for a description, installation, usage, features, and more.
-Feel free to modify it as needed.

 # 💡 Realtime Influencer Recommendation Engine For Niche Marketing 💡

 A Streamlit-based web application that helps businesses and marketers identify the most suitable influencers for their niche market in real-time.
 This app leverages advanced recommendation algorithms and data analysis techniques to provide insights that help make data-driven decisions for influencer marketing.